This is a concept that I have encountered before: that the optimum proportions for a cylinder are to have it at a height equal to its diameter.

 Looking at four of the metal canteen cups I own, there is a notable difference in sizes.

-The British Crusader Mk1 is noticeably bigger than the US cup and the upper cup from the Bundeswehr M59 canteen.
+The British Crusader Mk1 is noticeably bigger than the US (actually Dutch) cup and the upper cup from the Bundeswehr M59 canteen.
 This may partially be so the Crusader can fit over the bottom of the Osprey waterbottle.
 The Osprey has a plastic mug that fits over the top (!).

 Theoretically you can carry both this mug and the metal Crusader around the same bottle.
 In practice you are better leaving the plastic mug for kit inspections.
 Also notable is that the Crusader Mk2 has a larger capacity than the Mk1.